Brighton Campus, Building 1-211

 A student wishing to pursue a second degree at MCC must reapply for admission.

 Any student seeking an F-1 student visa must apply to the College via SUNY Application for Admission https://www.suny.edu/applysuny/.
 Applicants must demonstrate graduation / completion from high school and satisfactory academic achievement in any previous college work (if applicable).

 1. Review the International Student Application Instructions.

 2. Meet program of study requirements as outlined in this catalog.
 Programs of study that are available to International Students are listed in the International Student Application Instructions.
-International students are eligible for English for Speakers of Other Languages (ESOL) program.
+International students are not eligible for English for Speakers of Other Languages (ESOL) program.

 3. All applicants from countries where English is not the primary language or the language of education must submit the results of the Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS).
 Minimum score for consideration is 55 on the Internet-based TOEFL and minimum score band is 5.0 for IELTS.

 4. Submit translated official high school and college transcripts.
 International students seeking transfer credit should have their foreign credentials evaluated by World Education Services (WES) at: 1.800.937.3899 or www.wes.org.

 5. Submit documented evidence of adequate financing to cover cost of tuition, fees, books, room, board and other living expenses.
 Complete the SUNY FSA-4 form (International Student Financial Statement) to accompany your evidence of financial support.
 Financial aid is not available to international students.